Cool Old Games

 Turns

-Each player must play a domino with an end with the same value as the centre tile.
+Each player must play a domino with an end with the same value as the center tile.
 The following players then continue the process.
-The first 4 turns have to be made surrounding the centre tile, and no other moves are permitted until all 4 sides are filled.
+The first 4 turns have to be made surrounding the center tile, and no other moves are permitted until all 4 sides are filled.

 If a player is unable to play a tile on their turn, they must draw a tile from the boneyard.
 If that tile cannot be played, the turn then passes to the next player.
 If the boneyard is empty, the turn is passed.